flutter/flutter-intellij/README.md

 See [flutter.io/setup](https://flutter.io/setup/) for instructions about installing the Flutter SDK, configuring your machine for Flutter development, and installing and configuring the IntelliJ plugins.

+See [flutter.io/intellij-ide](https://flutter.io/intellij-ide/) for more detailed instructions about developing Flutter apps using IntelliJ.

 ## Quick-start

 A very brief summary of the getting started guide linked from above: